Lona44/write-ups/PicoCTF/Python Wrangling/README.md

 ```bash
 $ python sys.argv[0] -d pole.txt
 ```
 where `sys.argv[0]` represents the Python file we downloaded `ende.py`.
-We can also see the last arguement is a file that is to be decrypted.
+We can also see the last arguement is an example text file.
 What does the `-d` flag do though?
 Scanning through the code, I see that lines `37-49` tell us that `-d` allows us to decrypt a given file.
 That must mean that the `-e` flag does the opposite and encrypts files, which we can verify by investigating the code block on lines `22-34`.

 ## Step 5: Breaking Down the Decryption Code Block
 I need to know exactly how I'm going to use the decryption part of the code to get back a decrypted flag to submit.
 Investigating lines `37-49` further, it looks like we have two options to recover what we need: